Bitcoin Deposits: A Layer 3 Protocol for Zero UTXO Trust-Minimized Lightning Wallets

 4.1 Core Validation Functions

 The Bitcoin Deposits validator implements validation with full deposit state visibility.
 Validation rules are deterministic and agreed upon by all channel participants.
-Critically, both channel peers must validate that vault payments are properly credited to prevent the selective payment attack.

 4.2 Maintenance Fee Implementation